Virginia Commonwealth University Data & Information Overview

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At VCU, approximately 52% of students took out student loans averaging $8,195 a year.
 That adds up to $32,780 over four years for those students.

-How Much Money Do VCU Graduates Make?students who graduate from VCU with a bachelor's degree go on to jobs where they make an average salary of $44,000 in their early years.
-That's great news for VCU students since it is 11% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do VCU Graduates Make?bachelor's degree recipients from VCU make around $50,106 per year during the early years of their employment.
+That's great news for VCU students since it is 18% more than the average college graduate's salary of $42,485 per year.

 Location of Virginia Commonwealth University